imdone/templates/README.md

 - **What's Due?** list for cards that are due tomorrow before 6AM.
 - Tweet your cards using the tweet button.

-**<a class="button is-imdone-primary" title="100 Days of Code" href="https://github.com/imdone/my-imdone-journal-single-file-template/archive/master.zip">Add project using this template</a>**
+**<a class="button is-imdone-primary" title="Single File Journal" href="https://github.com/imdone/my-imdone-journal-single-file-template/archive/master.zip">Add project using this template</a>**

 ----